 - Information and advice on any aspect of medicines can be obtained from regional and local medicines information (MI) services.

-- Colleagues are here to help: you can find the contact details of your regional MI centre here (but note that these services are only open during office hours).
+- Colleagues are here to help: you can find the contact details of your regional MI centre here (note that these services are open during usual office hours).
 Local NHS Trust MI services can be contacted through the Trust switchboard.

 - Local NHS Trust MI services are predominantly available to deal with enquiries about patients who have recently been seen within the Trust.
 Some local MI services may provide a patient helpline